-- Fish are initially separated into salmon & sea trout by signal strength generated by the fish passing the counting electrodes and video images. - A process of validation of the numbers of salmon and sea trout is carried out during the year whereby a proportion of the counter data (usually 15-20%) is examined in relation to contemporaneous video footage (resistivity counters) or self-generated infra-red images (infra-red counters). - The initial numbers of salmon and sea trout are corrected after video verification and this correction factor is applied to the remainder of the data. - It is assumed that all of the downstream counts up to the end of May represent out-migrating kelts i.e. fish ascending the river in the previous year (except for the Corrib, Erriff, Lee, Shannon and Erne counters). - The downstream count from June to December is then subtracted from the upstream count in the same period, correcting for fish counted upstream but which may then come back downstream. - The estimated upstream run of fish from the counter is corrected to include salmon caught and killed downstream of the counter and excludes salmon caught and killed above the counter. - Raising factors may be applied to those counters where the possibility of fish moving over the weir without being counted has been reported.
+- Fish are initially separated into salmon and sea trout by signal strength generated by the fish passing the counting electrodes and video images. - A process of validation of the numbers of salmon and sea trout is carried out during the year whereby a proportion of the counter data (usually a minimum of 15%) is examined in relation to contemporaneous video footage (resistivity counters) or self-generated infra-red images (infra-red counters). - The initial numbers of salmon and sea trout are corrected after video verification and this correction factor is applied to the remainder of the data. - It is assumed that all of the downstream counts up to the end of May represent out-migrating kelts i.e. fish ascending the river in the previous year (except for the Corrib, Erriff, Lee, Shannon and Erne counters where downstream counts are not available). - The downstream count from June to December is then subtracted from the upstream count in the same period, correcting for fish counted upstream but which may then come back downstream.

+- The estimated upstream run of fish from the counter is corrected to include salmon caught and killed downstream of the counter and excludes salmon caught and killed above the counter. - Raising factors may be applied to those counters where the possibility of fish moving over the weir without being counted has been reported.
 The recorded count is raised by a further percentage depending on observations.
 However, it is essential that these observations are based on assessments carried out by local fisheries authorities or the agencies involved in salmon stock assessment.

-The Dee, Boyne, Corrib and Slaney counts are raised by a factor of two to allow for the partial nature of these counts.

-- In the case of the River Slaney where the proportion of MSW salmon to grilse is much higher than most other rivers in Ireland, a specific analysis was carried out which allows the numbers of grilse and MSW salmon to be allocated over the season with greater precision than in previous assessments based on scale analyses. - Where counters are used, the CL relates to the area above the counter.
-In the event that the count is above or below CL, it is assumed that the overall stock is above or below CL.
+The Dee, Boyne, Corrib and Slaney counts are raised by a factor of two to allow for the partial nature of these counts (angling catch was used in recent assessments for the Dee (as the counter was not operational in 2018 and 2019). - In the case of the River Slaney where the proportion of MSW salmon to grilse is much higher than most other rivers in Ireland, a specific analysis was carried out which allows the numbers of grilse and MSW salmon to be allocated over the season with greater precision than in previous assessments based on scale analyses. - Where counters are used, the CL relates to the area above the counter.